nealwaga/Employee-Management-System/README.md

 ## Built By [Neal Waga](https://github.com/nealwaga/)

 ## Description
-This is a web application that allows users to sign-up or log-in then update their own profile in order to upload whatever files they want to: images, pdf documents, you name it.
+This is a simple web application that allows users to sign-up or log-in then update their own profile in order to upload whatever files they want to: images, pdf documents, you name it.

 ***